 7).
 Prices: don’t forget to ask how much training costs.
 Again, keep in mind that private classes are generally more expensive than group classes.
 You can also look for trainers who sells dog training packages, with a set of classes starting on a specific date (typical packages offer about 6 classes).

 8).
 Requires vaccinations: this is also very important—look for trainers who only accept dogs if they’ve had all their vaccinations.
 You don’t want your dog exposed to contagious, preventable diseases.
 Trainers who require vaccinations of all pets in the class truly care for the dogs they’re working with and will not accept any dog who hasn’t been had all his required vaccinations.

 9).
 Friendly and likes dogs: this may seem obvious, but look for a dog trainer who’s friendly with both you and your pup, and who genuinely likes dogs.
+Most trainers have dogs, mine was obsess with Australian Shepherd Puppies and was always bringing his dogs along.
 If they don’t appear to actually enjoy being with dogs, they won’t be good teachers for you or your fur baby.

 Now you’re ready to go to the next step in finding a dog trainer for your precious fur baby!

 Now that you know what to look for in a dog trainer and the type of dog training classes your pup needs, it’s time to begin the actual search.
 This can seem daunting, but breaking the search into steps will help you through the process.

 - Searching Online: the first and easiest place to start your search is by going online.
 Use a search engine, such as Google (Bing, Yahoo, etc.), and use search terms such as “dog trainers near me,” “professional dog trainers near me,” “dog training classes near me,” etc. These searches will bring up lists of dog trainers in your area and will prove to be one of the fastest ways to start searching for a trainer near you.